 You can read more about their improvements here.
 Against my better judgment , I took advantage of Lee Kolbert’s generous offer of providing Google+ invites to her Twitter followers.
 I’m still trying to figure out how, and if, I’m going to find the time for another network (for those of you who don’t know, Google+ is Google’s brand-new effort to create a Facebook-like social network), but enough people whose judgment I respect seem to think it could be a valuable tool.
 So I’m going to spend some time checking it out.
 In the process of beginning to do exploring, I’ve found some useful resources that I thought I’d here.
 Here are my choices for The Best Resources For Learning What Google+ Is All About: I’m going to start off with posts from educators.
 Lee Kolbert has written Google+ (Stay With Me Here).
 The Google+ Project: targeted is by Tom Barrett.
 7 Ways Google+ Users Are Getting More Out of Their Circles.

 Add Mashable to your circles.
 You'll get the latest about new Google+ features and tips and tricks for using the platform as well as top social media and technology news.
 Organizing your circles in Google+ can be the most confusing part of the new social network.
 Yet people are learning to embrace and even optimize their circles for better productivity, filtering and privacy.
+We spoke with some Google+ mavericks about how they've corralled their circles to be more effective.
 Google+ 100+ Google Tricks That Will Save You Time in School – Eternal Code. [via onlinecolleges.net] With classes, homework, and projects–not to mention your social life–time is truly at a premium for you, so why not latch onto the wide world that Google has to offer?